aranab/sassy-codearx/README.md

  - Sass has two syntax and file extension
    - .sass : Indented CSS << syntax has no code block brackets and semi-colon, and has own syntax highlight.
    - .scss : Sassy CSS << syntax like regular css and more approachable syntax.
+ - [LibSass](https://sass-lang.com/libsass) and it's node module [node-sass](https://www.npmjs.com/package/node-sass) has been installed and implemented in this project.

 ### What is Bourbon?
  - [Bourbon](https://www.bourbon.io/) is a small library that runs on top of sass.